US, China fight over Taiwan again - ExBulletin

 China protested, and the Biden administration sought to downplay the comments.
 Officials from the White House, State Department and the Pentagon have all said the president does not want to involve changes in the US one-China policy, which recognizes Beijing but allows informal relations and defense ties. with Taipei.

-Secretary of State Antony Blinken on Tuesday publicly urged other members of the United Nations to reject China’s assertion of absolute sovereignty over Taiwan and join the United States in supporting Taipei’s independent participation in related international organizations. transport, health, climate change, culture and education.
+Secretary of State Antony Blinken on Tuesday publicly urged other members of the United Nations to reject China’s assertion of absolute sovereignty over Taiwan and to join the United States in supporting Taipeis’ independent participation in related international organizations. transport, health, climate change, culture and education.

 As the international community faces an unprecedented number of complex and global issues, it is essential that all stakeholders help resolve these issues, Blinken said in a statement.
 This includes the 24 million people who live in Taiwan.
 Taiwan’s meaningful participation in the United Nations system is not a political issue, but a pragmatic one.